 - Resumes of conservation professionals, consultants, and/or background on the traditional craftsmen/artisans to be engaged with a listing of successfully executed projects similar in content and scope.

-- Two bids on proposed project or justification for sole source.
+- Two bids on the proposed project or a justification for a single bid.
 Please include plans and specifications, if applicable.

 For Facility Applicants Only

 - Facility plan of at least three years in scope, including immediate and long-term building maintenance.

 - A historic structures report or building assessment report (if available).

 - One copy of Correspondence with the Division of Historical Resources concerning eligibility for the National or State Register of Historic Places.

 How to Prepare the Application Package